sagemath/trac_to_gh/Issue 9163.md

 # Issue 9163: cygwin: output of a subtle test in expect.py differs slightly on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9163

 Original creator: was